Jaguar F-Type

-The Jaguar F-Type (X152) is a series of two-door, two-seater grand tourers manufactured by British car manufacturer Jaguar Land Rover under their Jaguar Cars marque since 2013.
+The Jaguar F-Type (X152) is a series of two-door, two-seater sports cars manufactured by British car manufacturer Jaguar Land Rover under their Jaguar Cars marque from 2013 to 2024.
 The car's JLR D6a platform is based on a shortened version of the XK's platform.
-It is the so-called "spiritual successor" to the famous E-Type.
+It is the so-called "spiritual successor" to the E-Type.

 The car was launched initially as a 2-door soft-top convertible, with a 2-door fastback coupé version launched in 2013.
 The F-Type underwent a facelift for the 2021 model year.
 It was unveiled in December 2019, featuring a significantly restyled front end and dashboard, and simplified drivetrain options.

-XJ41/XJ42 concept (1986)

-The F-Type name was first used on a pair of completely unrelated concepts as far back as 1982, when Jaguar realised that the XJ-S had grown too large in size and weight to be classed as a proper successor to the E-Type.
-Then, two new projects, codenamed the XJ41 (coupé) and XJ42 (convertible) got to an advanced state of development.
-However, the project was cancelled when Ford Motor Company took over Jaguar in 1989, and the newly installed management determined that upgrading the company's dated production facilities was a higher priority.
-The XJ-S was given a major facelift (being renamed the XJS) instead as a stop gap solution.
-The XJ41/XJ42 studies ultimately evolved into the Aston Martin DB7 and the Jaguar XK8 which were launched in 1994 and 1996 respectively.
+Jaguar announced that the F-Type will be discontinued after the 2024 model year.
+Production ended in June 2024, by which time 87,731 examples had been built.

 F-Type concept (2000)

-The F-Type concept was a two-seat speedster with a 3.0-litre V6 engine from the S-Type saloon conceived to compete against light weight sports cars, such as the Porsche Boxster.
+The first F-type project at Jaguar was the XJ41/XJ42, begun in 1980 to produce a new sports car, inspired by the E-type, but with a modern interpretation.
+"The project was canned in March 1990, after management decided the project was ready to slip further back (into the 1995 model year), and this would put it into direct conflict with the upcoming X300 Project (at the time, known as XJ90)."
+The new F-Type in concept in 2000 was a two-seat speedster with a 3.0-litre V6 engine from the S-Type saloon conceived to compete against light weight sports cars, such as the Porsche Boxster.
 Geoff Lawson, Jaguar's Head of Design, had been working on the development of the car, leading a team of three designers namely Keith Helfet, Adam Hatton and Pasi Pennanen.
 His sudden death in 1999 led Ian Callum, the new Head of Design, to continue the project who would present the finalised concept car to the general public at the 2000 Detroit Auto Show to a positive response due to its retro styling which recalled Jaguar automobiles of the 1950s and 60s.
 At its introduction, the car was quoted to be available with a manual or automatic transmission and an optional all-wheel-drive system.
 Budget cuts by parent company Ford led Jaguar to pursue its efforts in Formula-One and by 2002, the F-Type project was cancelled due to its failure to meet production feasibility.